About the K Mechanism

 KL2 Program Leadership

-FSU's K2R Scholar Listserv
+FSU's K2R Emerging Scholars Listserv

 Elizabeth Brown

-Assistant Professor, College of Biological Sciences
+Assistant Professor, Department of Biological Sciences, College of Arts & Sciences

 K99/R00 from NIA